nightscout/trio-docs/docs/usage/concepts/basal-rates.md

 Your basal rates serve several critical functions in Trio:

 1. **Baseline for Algorithm Adjustments**: Trio uses your scheduled basal profile as a starting point, then adjusts it every loop cycle based on your current glucose, trend, and other factors.
+Your basal rate should cover what your body needs during times of fasting and low activity.

 2. **Insulin on Board (IOB) Calculations**: Your scheduled basal rate is treated as the "zero point" for IOB.
 When Trio delivers a temporary basal rate higher than your scheduled rate, your IOB increases.
 When it delivers a lower temporary basal rate, your IOB decreases (and can even become negative).

-3. **Foundation for Autosens**: If enabled, Autosens modifies your basal rates (along with ISF and targets) based on your sensitivity ratio.
+3. **Foundation for Autosens and Dynamic ISF**: Autosens and Dynamic ISF modify your basal rates (along with ISF and targets) based on your sensitivity ratio.

 4. **Total Daily Dose (TDD) Calculations**: Your basal insulin contributes to your TDD, which Trio uses for Dynamic ISF and other algorithm features.

+5. **Basal Rates as a Safety Net**: If your pump has recieved no communication from Trio because your phone is out of range or otherwise unavailable, it will revert back to your programmed basal rates after the last temp basal expires.
+Your profile basal rates are stored on your pump.
+This ensures insulin delivery is present even when your phone is out of contact.

 ## How Trio Uses Basal Rates

-!!! important
+!!! important "Fasting is Essential"
-    Trio does **not** use your scheduled basal rates verbatim.
-Instead, it uses them as a reference point and replaces them with temporary basal rates every loop cycle based on the OpenAPS algorithm.
+    Trio does **not** use your scheduled basal rates verbatim when in closed loop.
+Instead, it uses them as a reference point and replaces them with temporary basal rates every loop cycle based on the insulin needs determined by the OpenAPS algorithm.

 Every 5 minutes, Trio's algorithm: